 Just select one of the 23 main Presets and fine tune it using a few carefully selected parameters.

 The Compressor & Tape Emulation section, usually hard to grasp for the inexpert in audio tweaking feature no less than 22 + 22 (for when using a single Mic only, marked with a + sign) presets with a simple Amount knob to rule it to your taste.

-- this Instrument requires the FULL RETAIL VERSION OF KONTAKT, the free Kontakt Player will run this Instrument only in demo mode for a few minutes.
+- this Instrument requires the FULL RETAIL VERSION OF KONTAKT 5.5.2 or better, the free Kontakt Player will run this Instrument only in demo mode for a few minutes.

-- this Instrument may be acquired only in downloadable format, download size is about 5.6 Gigabyte, so expect longer download times on slower connections
+- this Instrument may be acquired only in downloadable format, download size is about 5.6 Gigabytes, so expect longer download times on slower connections

 Kontakt engine features